FabianRolfMatthiasNoll/MyMangaDB/README.md

 As the development of this project is an endeavor undertaken during my student years, there might be occasional downtimes.
 But rest assured, I'm committed to building a reliable product and will continue refining it.

+And i am happy to announce that Version 1.0.0 is finally released.

 ## 📖 About MyMangaDB

 - **Framework:** FastAPI.